-All reimbursement requests must include legible supporting documentation that details the expenses charged to the project, that those expenses are germane to the project, shows the items produced or purchased through the project, and the work performed.
-Sufficient supporting documentation attached to reimbursement requests is required to provide evidence and justification for every expense.
-Support documents provide DRPT staff and external auditors with assurance that expenses paid are in accordance with the terms of the Master Agreement and the Project Agreement.
+All claims must include legible supporting documentation that details the expenses charged to the project, demonstrates those expenses as germane to the project, shows the items produced or purchased through the project, and shows the work performed.
+Sufficient supporting documentation attached to claims is required to provide evidence and justification for every expense.
+Support documents provide

-List of documents that should be provided with a reimbursement request:
+DRPT staff and external auditors with assurance that expenses paid are in accordance with the terms of the Master Agreement and the Project Agreement.

-- Printout of payroll system (or other financial system generated documentation showing staff time and benefit/fringe changes) - Detailed report of work performed by each agency staff person charging on the reimbursement - Contractor staff charges and details on work performed - Contractor invoices with a detailed description of work performed, documents, and items produced - · Copies of advertisements and marketing materials - · Copies of reports, plans, surveys, research, meeting documents, presentations - Receipts - Images of promotional items
+List of documents that should be provided with a claim:

-Legible copies of paid invoices, that have complete descriptions of the items or work performed, not just general description or item number (this may require grant recipient to write a more detailed description on the invoice.)
+- Printout of payroll system (or other financial system generated documentation) showing staff time and benefit/fringe charges - Detailed report of work performed for each agency staff person charging on the claim/reimbursement request.
+The report must detail the actual work performed and include the dates of events, meetings, training, workshops, conferences, etc., the purpose of the event, meeting, etc., associated agenda and summary of the meeting discussion and outcome, and justification of how the meeting was necessary and beneficial to the project - Indirect cost charges must include a printout from a financial system and detail of how the indirect cost amount was calculated showing what expenses and indirect cost rate were used to calculate the amount charged - · Contractor staff charges and details on work performed - Contractor invoices with a detailed description of work performed, documents, and items produced, invoices from subcontractors, invoices for expenses, and a detailed breakdown of travel expenses - · Copies of advertisements and marketing materials - · Copies of reports, plans, surveys, research, meeting documents, and presentations - Receipts - Images of promotional items - Legible copies of paid invoices that have complete descriptions of the items or work performed, not just general description or item number (This may require grant recipient to write a more detailed description on the invoice)

-Note: The summary list above does not include every document that must be provided with a reimbursement request, as some support documentation is specific to the program or project.
+Note: The summary list above does not include every document that must be provided with a claim, as some support documentation is specific to the program or project.
 A detailed list of documents needed for reimbursement of travel expenses is provided in section 6.3.

 Receipts and invoices must clearly state what was purchased, what the items are, or work performed.
 Grant recipients may need to write a short description on the receipt or invoice to indicate what the item is, the purpose of the item, and how it was used.
 Vendors and contractors should be instructed to include detailed descriptions of items and work performed on their invoices.
 These notations are helpful when a DRPT Program Manager reviews the reimbursement and for auditors to understand why those expenses were incurred and charged to the project.
 Supporting documentation must be from an official source such as a receipt, a third-party invoice, or from the recipient's general ledger or other financial system report.
-Questions about supporting documentation should be forwarded to the recipient's DRPT Program Manager prior to submission of a reimbursement request.
+Questions about supporting documentation should be forwarded to the recipient's DRPT Program Manager prior to submission of a claim.